Statistics from Altmetric.com

 Subtype of bipolar disorder, age, psychosis, age at bipolar onset, duration of bipolar disorder, presence of a co-morbid disorder and family history of mood disorders (measured using the Family History Screen).

-Time to recovery from the index episode defined as the current or most …
+Time to recovery from the index episode defined as the current or most recent DSM-IV–classified mood episode; time to recurrence (from the …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.